-In the previous post, I discussed the characteristics of successful teams utilizing systematic injury prevention.
-A team transformed their entire organization’s injury prevention system in one pre-season!
+In a previous post, I discussed the characteristics of successful teams utilizing systematic injury prevention.
+A team transformed their entire organization’s injury prevention system in one season!
 A key factor was that they started with why.

 Why start with why?
 Because the success of your mission depends on it.
 If you don’t convey the foundational why, the how and what become much more difficult to accomplish.
 When people are exposed to something new, resistance and defensiveness are common reactions.
 If you can connect the emotional part of their brain with a compelling why, it becomes a bridge for collaboration.

-The number one question I get is, “How do I get buy in from (coaches, players, clinic managers, parents, etc.)?”
+The number one question I get is, “How do I get buy-in from coaches, players, clinic managers, parents, etc.?”
 People hit the barriers regarding time, resources, and personality and can’t seem to overcome them.
 This can usually be traced back to not communicating a compelling why statement.
 A very clear why statement is essential to lead your team through the dark days of no one buying in.
-A crystal clear ‘why’ can lead your team to a certain victory by communicating in a way that prompts behavior change.
+A crystal clear "why" can lead your team to certain victory by communicating in a way that prompts behavior change.

 Here is an example of great “why” answer:

 “We believe that we can affect the durability of our players by systematic screening, testing, and intervention.
 Our competitive advantage as a team comes from creating durable players.
 Last year, we had too many injuries that kept key players from performing their best.
 We are doing this so players can stay on the field with a foundation that is ripe for enhancing performance.”